tunahantekeoglu/t4dork/README.md

 If you want to make improvements to this tool, please send a 'Pull Request' or add issues to the 'Issues' section.
 This tool thrives with the support of the community!

-Of course, below is a new design where you can make the addition you want:

 ---

 <div align="center">